writethedocs/www/docs/code-of-conduct.rst

 What to do in case of violations?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a Code of Conduct incident happens that affects you, or witness it affecting someone else, please contact the appropriate CoC team immediately.
 See the contact details below for the different teams for different spaces.
 In all cases, you may email conduct@writethedocs.org, but contacting local organisers may be faster.

-*TODO: who is behind conduct@wtd?*
+Email to the conduct@writethedocs.org is received by all members of the :ref:`core-team`.

 .. _coc-reporting: